 A downloadable game for Windows

 Bunker Wars: Drone Control Strategy is a game made for Major Jam: Isolation with the additional limitation of "no living beings".
 Brainstorming lead to an Advance Wars-style game (Days of Ruin in particular) with drone units and electronic warfare.
-The prototype you can download was made using Game Maker Studio 2.
-Due to lack of experience with AI, this is currently a 2-player hotseat game :)

 Only a Keyboard Required.

 - Arrow Keys - Move Cursor / Navigate Menu